GET INVOLVED

 Articulating Faith

 One specific practice that you can begin weaving into high school discipling is learning to articulate faith experiences.
-For all kinds of reasons (that you can read about here), this practice actually helps cement and solidfy a teenager's faith.
+For all kinds of reasons (that you can read about here), this practice actually helps cement and solidify a teenager's faith.
 All the other elements of discipling are still important, too.

 Prayer